GDGVIT/Resource-Hub/README.md

 <div align="center">

-A single spot for all the resources of any of the domain you want to learn.
+One stop repository of resources for getting started with any of the mentioned domains
 <br>

 [Appdev](./Appdev/Appdev.md)